Quick Answer

 What Is Reverse Phone Append?

 The only required input is a list of phone numbers.
 That’s it.
-They might come from:
+They might come from:- Inbound call logs

 - SMS opt-ins